ibalampanis/sustainable-living/guide.md

 Despite the benefits of Sustainable Living to our environment, individuals that choose to live by that philosophy can improve their wellbeing, both psychologically and physically.
 Generally, the quality of a person’s life is directly affected by their habits and the way they choose to live.
 For example, Sustainable living can urge people to adopt healthier habits and decrease their dependance on artificial machines by altering them in more eco-friendly options.

+**In that way Sustainable Living makes you use less, want less, need less.**

 ## What is NOT Sustainable Living?

 To be clear about sustainability lets define un-sustainability as well with an example, shall we?
 So lets imagine you wake up a in world where 100000000 (finite number) apples are laying down in the ground, that don't go bad - for ever.